sybaik1/CodeComplex/README.md

 ### Hierarchy Complexity Score (HC-score)

+When we analyzed the responses of LLMs, we noticed that part of the reasoning is correct but then fails to combine them into a whole solution for the code.
+To compensate for this issue, we brought up a new metric that hierarchically evaluates how much the predicted complexity deviates from the actual complexity.

 HC-Score penalizes predictions based on their deviation from correct complexity classes.
 It is calculated as follows: